 In Sickness, this occurs Upon Sara pulling a knife out on Violet, who is trying to seduce Suoh into leaving the organization:

 Violet: You fucking bitch!
 You weren't supposed to be here!

-At one point in the Emi path of Katawa Shoujo, Hisao, when feeling particularly bitter about their relationship, thinks of them as "friends who happen to fuck."
+At one point in Emi's path, Hisao, when feeling particularly bitter about their relationship, thinks of them as "friends who happen to fuck."